 The sample should include significant and frequent payments to the same vendor, especially for a round number or the same number.
 Companies should not share the selection data.
 Instead, they should change it as often as possible.
 It may be best to automate this process by either using internal controls built into the accounts payable software or purchasing separate computer-assisted auditing software.

 Companies should conduct periodic random audits of their vendors, especially if they detect any suspicious activities.
+The audits should include reviews for potential overbilling and kickbacks.
 If a vendor declines an audit request, a firm should consider that a red flag and plan next steps accordingly.

 As with all types of business fraud, perceiving detection is the most effective step that companies can take to deter white collar criminals.
 Therefore, be sure to communicate to key personnel and vendors that your firm is serious about combating fraud.
 CRI’s forensic accountants can put another set of eyes on any suspicious vendor activity.